isblab/desmosome/scripts/README.md

 **Note**: `representation_sampling.py` expects the input data to be in a different directory structure than the `input` directory in this repository.

 The expected structure is as follows: all the required fasta files and the PDB files inside a directory called `data` in the working directory (from which the script is called), with a subdirectory `data/gmm` that contains the `.mrc` files and the GMM `.txt` files corresponding to the tomogram GMMs (for the specific densities see README in `data/em`).
 An example setup is given under `inputs/data` which corresponds to the `data` folder for the main run.
-Minor modifications of the header in `FASTA` files or the GMM files might be needed (see the note [here](https://github.com/isblab/desmosome/blob/main/input/em/README.md))
+Minor modifications of the header in `FASTA` files or the GMM files might be needed for other runs but is already done for the example `data` directory (see the note [here](https://github.com/isblab/desmosome/blob/main/input/em/README.md))

-The results are in the `results` folder and Zenodo (see the README in the `results` folder)
+The results are in the `results` folder and Zenodo (see the [results README](https://github.com/isblab/desmosome/blob/main/results/README.md)).

 ----